sdman135/Video_Game_MetaCritic_Score_Predictor-Project-4/README.md

 * Finally I showed all results of the tested models in a neat table.
 ![](images/all_evalutions_table.png)

-I was looking for either precision or F1 Score for the determining outcome; F1 Score would be a better measure to use if we need to seek a balance between Precision and Recall AND there is an uneven class distribution (large number of Actual Negatives).
+I was looking for either precision or F1 Score for the determining outcome; F1 Score would be a better measure to use if we need to seek a balance between Precision and Recall (taking account for False Positive and True Negatives errors).

-The results showed KNN (K-Nearest Neighbors = 3) actually preformed the best across the board, throughout all tests(except accuracy_score using cross validation; which again is fine, looking more for precision or F1 score).
+The results showed KNN (K-Nearest Neighbors = 3) actually preformed the best across the board(except accuracy_score using cross validation; which again is fine, looking more for precision or F1 score).

 ## Built With